Sajad54/ThinkfulBnb/README.md

 # Thinkfulbnb

-Thinkfulbnb is a vacation rental website that allows people to rent out their homes to people who are seeking short-term accommodations in that locale.
-Thinkfulbnb hosts rent out different kinds of properties, including single rooms, apartments, and unique living spaces such as yachts, houseboats, yurts, tiny houses, and even renovated medieval castles.
+This project tested my knowledge on HTML and CSS.\ From creating input fields in HTML to creating responsive images and media querys to make the webpage responsive.\
+I enjoyed this project because it was my first proper step into Web Development.

+- Used HTML and CSS to format a website to display correctly on desktops, tablets , and phones.
+Created a page layout using flexbox.
+- Implemented media queries for responsive design.
+- Mobile-first development.
+- Built with: HTML, CSS.

 ## Mobile view
-### This is the Mobile View of the webpage.\
+### This is the Mobile View of the webpage.
 ![](images/Thinkfulbnb-mobile.png)

 ## Desktop view
-### This is the Desktop View of the webpage.\
+### This is the Desktop View of the webpage.
 ![](images/Thinkfulbnb-desktop.png)

-### Files
+## Files

 | File         | Description                                                             |
 | ------------ | ----------------------------------------------------------------------- |